Polynominal/SPAT-documentation/setup.rst

 2. Run phpstorm and File -> Open directory and select the location of the git repository.
 3. install dependencies
  - Right click on composer.json and install*
- - if you dont have *install* select composer -> init composer.
+ - if you dont have *install*
+   - Download composer at getcomposer.org
    - install composer or run composer.phar
-  - Download composer at getcomposer.org
    - after installation open command promt, cd into your project directory.
    - run composer install

  - if you have any errors with php, install the most recent version.